-The Field Supervisor is responsible for supervising the work of Direct Support Professionals (DSP) within the Deaf and Hard-of-Hearing department.
-Ensures that Agency policies and procedures are upheld and that the individuals served are receiving person centered services and are active members in their community.
-In addition, assist participants with choosing, preparing for, obtaining, and maintaining employment.
+Responsible for supervising the work of Direct Support Professionals (DSP) and ensuring that Agency policies and procedures are upheld and that the individuals served live valued and high-quality lives.

 In addition to a creative and collaborative work environment, Perspectives offers a generous benefits package that includes:

 At Perspectives, we listen to people's ideas, see their talents, and assume unlimited potential.
 We invest in our employees and support their career development by providing the resources to make it happen!